-6.3 While there will be deficit on the provision of district and local open space in Mong Kok Planning Area with proposed amendments to the OZP, there is a surplus of about 41ha of district open space and about 2.3ha of local open space in the YTM District as a whole.
+6.4 While there will be deficit on the provision of local open space of about 1.65ha in the Yau Ma Tei Planning Area with the proposed amendments to the OZP, there is a surplus of about 3.55ha of district open space in the Yau Ma Tei Planning Area.
+Besides, there is a surplus of about 41ha district open space and 2.3ha local open space in the YTM district as a whole.
+The overall provision of open space is generally adequate to meet the demand of the planned population.